syed-mohd-askari/Family-Golf-Club-Website/README.md

-# Family-Golf-Club-Website
+# Family Golf Club Website Replica

-This is a personal project where i tried to create a replica of a original website <a target="_blank" href="https://sidcupfamilygolf.com/"> https://sidcupfamilygolf.com/ </a> . <br/>
+This is a personal project where I attempted to recreate a replica of an original website, [Sidcup Family Golf Club](https://sidcupfamilygolf.com/).

-Checkout this project at <a target="_blank" href="https://syed-mohd-askari.github.io/Family-Golf-Club-Website/"> https://syed-mohd-askari.github.io/Family-Golf-Club-Website/ </a> .
+You can check out this project live at [https://syed-mohd-askari.github.io/Family-Golf-Club-Website/](https://syed-mohd-askari.github.io/Family-Golf-Club-Website/).